prakhar1989/docker-curriculum/tutorial/src/index.md

 Date: Mon, 30 Jul 2018 15:34:38 GMT
 ```

 Why does this happen?
-Since ours is a Flask app, we can see [`app.py`]() for answers.
+Since ours is a Flask app, we can see `app.py` ([link](https://github.com/prakhar1989/FoodTrucks/blob/master/flask-app/app.py#L48-L64)) for answers.
 In Flask, routes are defined with @app.route syntax.
-In the file, you'll see that we only have three routes defined - `/`, `/debug` and `/search`.
-The `/` route renders the main app, the `debug` route is used to return some debug information and finally `search` is used by the app to query elasticsearch.
+In the file, you'll see that we only have three routes defined - `/`,`/debug`and`/search`.
+The`/`route renders the main app, the`debug`route is used to return some debug information and finally`search` is used by the app to query elasticsearch.

 ```bash
 $ curl 0.0.0.0:5000/debug